-If you are a car enthusiast who has hunted for insurance, particularly specialty insurance, one of the most confusing areas is how insurance companies determine the valuation.
-What’s just as important is how insurance use valuation based on the policy type.
-Knowing the difference is between the types of policies, and how valuation is determined, is critical to getting the right policy with a valuation that is inline with your expectations.
 Not having the right kind of policy can result in a loss payout that is vastly different than you think you should get.
-This is particularly true if you are have a collectors car, one of kind vehicle, supercar or other vehicle where leaving the value up the insurance company could be a huge mistake.
-This is particularly true when the loss isn’t your fault.
+This is particularly true if you are have a modified car, collector car, one of kind vehicle, supercar or other vehicle where leaving the value solely up the insurance company at the time of a claim could have significant ramifications.
+This is particularly painful when the loss isn’t your fault.

 Valuation Burden